F5Networks/terraform-provider-bigip/docs/userguide/modifying.rst

     Apply complete!
 Resources: 1 added, 0 changed, 1 destroyed.

 Once again, Terraform prompts for approval of the execution plan before proceeding.
-As indicated by the execution plan, Terraform first destroyed the existing instance and then created a new one in its place.
-You can use terraform show again to see the new values associated with this instance.
+As indicated by the execution plan, Terraform first destroys the existing instance and then creates a new one in its place.
+You can use ``terraform show`` again to see the new values associated with this instance.

 Destroying Infrastructure
 -------------------------

-We've now seen how to build and change infrastructure.
+You have now seen how to build and change infrastructure.
 Before we move on to creating multiple resources and showing resource dependencies, we're going to go over how to destroy the Terraform-managed infrastructure.

 Destroying your infrastructure is a rare event in production environments.
 But if you are using Terraform to spin up multiple environments such as development, test, or QA environments, then destroying is a useful action.